 For most homeowners, 1800-2400 PSI at 1.2-1.8 GPM handles driveways, decks, vinyl siding, patio furniture, and car washing without damaging surfaces.
 You only need 3000+ PSI for stripping paint, heavy grease on concrete, or commercial use.

-Electric vs. gas: electric units are quieter, require no maintenance, and handle most residential tasks.
-Gas units generate more power but require winterization and seasonal maintenance.
-For occasional deep cleaning, electric is almost always the better choice.
+Electric vs. gas: electric units are quieter, require less maintenance, and handle most residential tasks.
+Gas units generate more power but require fuel care, oil changes, winterization, and more storage discipline.
+For occasional deep cleaning, electric is almost always the better first choice.

 Pressure Washer Buying Guide